Irvine Shillingford

-Irvine Theodore Shillingford (18 April 1944 – 26 January 2023) was a West Indian cricketer who played four Tests and two ODIs in 1977 and 1978.
+Irvine Theodore "Boach" Shillingford, DAH (18 April 1944 – 26 January 2023) was a West Indian cricketer who played four Tests and two ODIs in 1977 and 1978.
 He also played a further 88 first class games, 49 of them for the Combined Islands, whom he represented from its inception in 1961 until the dissolution of the team in 1981.
 He also played first class cricket for the Windward Islands.

+Early life

+Shillingford was born on 18 April 1944 in Dublanc, Dominica to parents Cuthbert Shillingford and Iris Placid.
+His father was an executive at A. C. Shillingford & Co.
+His first cousin was fellow West Indies test cricketer Grayson Shillingford.
+He attended the Dominica Grammar School in Roseau, graduating in 1962.